 Certain activities, treatments, and services within this package can be substituted and adjusted to accommodate your needs and interests.

-While cheap is not necessarily the best, if you travel in low season to the Four Seasons Maui at Wailea, or the Four Seasons Oahu at Ko Olina, your room rate will be heavily discounted when compared to the high season.
+While cheap is not necessarily the best, if you travel in low season to the Four Seasons Maui at Wailea or the Four Seasons Oahu at Ko Olina, your room rate will be heavily discounted compared to the high season.
 Their cheapest room rates start at under $750 USD per night.